eficode-academy/rf-katas/exercises/01-manual_testing.md

 ## System Under Testing (SUT)

-Our system under testing is simple web application that is running at localhost:7272 address.
+Our SUT is simple web application that is running at localhost:7272 address.

 Features:

 - Index page contains login form
-  - Username: demo
+  - Username: `demo`
-  - Password: mode
+  - Password: `mode`
   - Submit login form button
 - After successful login the user is redirected to the welcome page
   - User can log out after successful login and will be redirected to the login page
 - After incorrect login credentials the user is redirected to the error page

-## Exercise 1
+## Exercise

-How would you test the successful login use case?
+How would you manually test the successful login use case?

-In the root directory of the rf-katas project create a `robot` folder.
-Inside it add a text file, call it `login.robot` (note that `.robot` is the extension, not `.txt`).
+- In the root directory of the rf-katas project create a `robot` folder.
+- Inside it add a text file, call it `login.robot` (note that `.robot` is the extension, not `.txt`).

-Write line by line, all the steps that you would need to perform if you were manually testing the login feature.
+- Write line by line, all the steps that you would need to perform if you were manually testing the login feature.

 ## Verify your results